vrde/notes/docker-compose-playground/README.md

 #### What happened here?
 If you don't specify a network when running a container, Docker attaches it to the default network.
 You can verify this with `docker inspect ncserver` in the `Networks` section of the output.
 The default network is called `bridge`, and your `ncserver` should be connected there.

-For more fun, let's see what the kernel IP with `route -n`:
+For even more fun, let's see what the kernel IP routing table looks like:
 ```
 $ route -n
 Kernel IP routing table